dondish/Senpai/README.md

 so this is the Source Code of my own bot "Senpai"

-this is free to use for your bot (that mean you can copy paste any of my code to your own bot if you want :3)
+this is free to use for your bot (that mean you can copy and edit my code id you want that)

-its written in node.js, Discord.js and Request.js  (that mean you need at least nodejs and Discord.js to run it)
+its written in node.js, with Discord.js and Request.js

 https://nodejs.org/en/